silhavyj/KIV-PSI-task02/README.md

 ### Running in Docker

-Alternatively, if you do not want to install `cmake` on your machine or you do not happen to have a Linux machine, you can run the application in a docker container.
+Alternatively, if you do not want to install `cmake` on your machine, or you do not happen to have a Linux machine, you can run the application in a docker container.
 Navigate into the root folder of the project structure and execute the following command.

+#### Creating a docker image

 ```
 docker build -t kiv-psi-task02-silhavyj .